Ever see a Buckeye fan at an Ohio State game in the 4th quarter. How about a fan supporting Barcelona in the second half of the UEFA championship?

 Your Customers and the relationship you build with them are critical to your company’s success and for you as the leader.
-The key to this success, based on my 17 years as CEO/President of public and family companies and organizations, is to build up an inspired group of Customer advocates that I simply call ‘Raving Fans’.
+The key to this success, based on experience as a CEO and business coach, is to build up an inspired group of Customer advocates that I simply call ‘Raving Fans’.

 Think about yourself.
 Are you an Apple Customer; maybe one of your friends?
 Why is it that Apple Customers want everything Apple?
 Apple has not invented technology, but they have been innovative, and they know their Customers, and they understand the importance of Consumer Experience.
 I think we can all admit that Apple has developed a group of Raving Fans – Customers obsessed with their latest products and just have to have them!